 The Life of Tim Scully

-Tim Scully showed a propensity for science from a young age, placing second in the 1958 Bay Area science fair for building a small computer at 14 years old.
+Tim Scully showed a propensity for science from a young age, earning an honorable mention in the 1958 Bay Area science fair for building a small computer at 14 years old.
 He went on to build a small particle accelerator during his junior year of high school before skipping his senior year to attend U.C Berkeley to study mathematical physics.

 Scully dropped out of Berkeley after two years to work on electronic consulting as his services were highly sought after.
 After he left Berkeley, Scully took his first dose of LSD on April 15, 1965, marking the beginning of his time as a titan of the psychedelics community.